flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---

-# `TypeVarTuple`
+# Generics Defined with `TypeVarTuple`

 <Transform :scale="1.25">
 <v-clicks depth="2">

-A "placeholder" in the typevar parameter list
+A placeholder in the typevar parameter list

 Variadic: consumes zero or more types